Images are everything for a photography website and, if optimized correctly, can show up high in Google Images and link back to your own site.

 We can expect major breakthroughs in this field in the years to come.
 Until then, Google relies on you to make sense of your photos.
 If you do, it will reward you with more traffic.

+People like to search for images, and your text content and image metadata can help them find yours.
 So don’t underestimate the power of Google Image search.